 What does it mean for current practice?

-None of the CPGs studied performed well enough to radically alter current practice.
+None of the CPGs studied performed well enough to alter current practice radically.
 While safe, the most sensitive, NICE Sepsis, requires that all infants receive parenteral antibiotic therapy.
 This perpetuates the cautious approach already adopted by clinicians.
-A more tailored approach, as in NICE Fever Under 5 and BSAC, may be more favourable in avoiding invasive testing and treatment.
-However, due to a reduced specificity (i.e. failure to recognise a febrile infant with an SBI/IBI) treating an infant according to these CPGs requires monitoring and follow-up (as an in-patient or in the community).
-Is this something that we have the capacity to do?
-Or, should we find capacity to do, in order to avoid invasive testing and treatment of well children?
+A more tailored approach, such as NICE Fever Under five and BSAC, may be more favourable in avoiding invasive testing and treatment.
+However, due to a reduced specificity (i.e. failure to recognise a febrile infant with an SBI/IBI), treating an infant according to these CPGs requires monitoring and follow-up (as an in-patient or in the community).
+Is this something that we can do?
+Or, should we find the capacity to do so to avoid invasive testing and treatment of good children?

 Thoughts from the author – Tom Waterfield